smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 *  Global temporary tables are available to every user's session.
 *  You can place the same constraints, except for `FOREIGN KEY` constraints, on a temp table as you can on a permanent table.
 *  Indexing is allowed on temporary tables.
-*  Temporary tables reside in `tempdb`, and you cannot see the table's metadata in the information schema.
+*  Temporary tables reside in `tempdb`, and their metadata cannot be seen in the information schema.

 This creates a session temporary table in SQL Server.